Trump is a domestic enemy. Treat him like one. - NewsBreak

 That Americans in vast numbers continue to support Trump signals that the country established by the U.S. Constitution is already mutating into a dark new form that the Founders wouldn’t recognize.

-The commentary was originally written and produced by the Colorado Newsline which is part of States Newsroom, a network of news bureaus, including the Daily Montanan, supported by grants and a coalition of donors as a 501c(3) public charity.

 The post Trump is a domestic enemy.
-Treat him like one. appeared first on Daily Montanan .
+Treat him like one. appeared first on Michigan Advance .